 Here you can see what I mean, the rough and ready are taking on the droids.
 I believe the light and dark blue is water while the figure in the middle is a 'statue'.
 Oh, and here is a knight just in to help-see him there on the far left, emerging from the watery depths?

-What I find fun is that he uses Lego's in ways my brother and I never though
+What I find fun is that he uses Lego's in ways my brother and I never thought of, such as the knight coming up from the deep.

 The next photo shows Indiana Jones taking out a droid...ouch.